pfloos/WEB_LOOS/content/talks.md

 University of Aix-Marseille, Marseille, France (June 2017).<br><br>

 * <a href="/talks/o22.pdf">22.
 Density-functional theory using finite uniform electron gases</a>,<br>
-Workshop on ``Theory and applications of RPA and beyond in physics and chemistry'', Pierre et Marie Curie University, Paris, France (May 2017).<br><br>
+Workshop on "Theory and applications of RPA and beyond in physics and chemistry", Pierre et Marie Curie University, Paris, France (May 2017).<br><br>

 * <a href="/talks/o21.pdf">21.
 Density-functional theory using finite uniform electron gases</a>,<br>
 University of Nantes, Nantes, France (March 2017).<br><br>